-SEL is a leader in delivering scalable, modular distribution automation systems that meet your specific requirements and offers comprehensive turnkey solutions or provides individual components for utilities that want to build their own systems.
-SEL DNA systems combine fast protection with flexible automation control and communications for a distribution automation solution that makes your system safer, more reliable, and more economical.
+SEL DNA systems increase system operational efficiency and reduce operating costs to address increasing customer expectations for affordable and reliable electric service.
+As a leader in delivering scalable, modular distribution automation systems that meet your specific requirements, SEL offers comprehensive engineered systems and provides individual components for utilities that want to build their own systems.
+Our DNA systems combine fast protection with flexible automation control and communications for a distribution automation solution that makes your system safer, more reliable, and more economical.

 Maintaining the safe operation of the power system is a top priority for every utility.
 All DNA systems are built with the philosophy that protection is the top priority and includes preserving coordination with reconfiguration.
 DNA systems also use new methods, such as Arc Sense technology (AST), allowing detection of more faults than ever before.
 AST-equipped substation relays and recloser controls can detect high-impedance faults that cannot be detected with conventional distribution protection, reducing the risk of electrocution or fires from downed conductors.

 In addition to providing outstanding protection for your distribution system and equipment, DNA systems use SEL relays as one of the fundamental building blocks.
 This allows DNA systems to be economically added to existing distribution protection systems.
-Common relays used in DNA systems include the SEL-351 Protection System; SEL-451 Protection, Automation, and Bay Control System; SEL-751 Feeder Protection Relay; SEL-700GW Wind Generator Relay; and others.
+Common relays used in DNA systems include the SEL-351 Protection System; SEL-451 Protection, Automation, and Bay Control System; SEL-751 Feeder Protection Relay; and SEL-700GW Wind Generator Relay.

-DNA systems can use programming and logic in individual reclosers or relays, or use comprehensive programming implemented in distributed or centralized automation controllers that include real-time monitoring, graphical human-machine interfaces (HMIs), centralized event collection, etc. Using ruggedized real-time automation controllers, such as the SEL-3530 Real-Time Automation Controller (RTAC) or substation-rated computers, such as the SEL-3355 Computer, provides a powerful and reliable distribution automation system.
+DNA systems can use programming and logic in individual reclosers or relays or can use comprehensive programming implemented in distributed or centralized automation controllers with real-time monitoring, graphical human-machine interfaces (HMIs), centralized event collection, etc. Using ruggedized real-time automation controllers (RTACs), such as the SEL-3555 RTAC, or substation-rated computers, such as the SEL-3355 Computer, provides a powerful and reliable distribution automation system.

 SEL offers a variety of recloser controls that work with most of the popular recloser systems.
-Whether you use the SEL-651R or SEL-651RA Recloser Controls, or our SEL-351RS Single-Phase Recloser Control, a SEL DNA system will reliably sectionalize and reconfigure the system.
+Whether you use the SEL-651R Advanced Recloser Control, SEL-651RA Recloser Control, or SEL-351RS Single-Phase Recloser Control, an SEL DNA system will reliably sectionalize and reconfigure the system.

-In addition to using feeder relays and recloser controls, DNA systems can incorporate capacitor bank control and monitoring using the SEL-734B Advanced Monitoring and Control Systems, SEL-2431 Voltage Regulator Controls, and SEL2411 Programmable Automation Controllers for motor-operated switch control.
+In addition to using feeder relays and recloser controls, DNA systems can incorporate capacitor bank control and monitoring using SEL-734B Advanced Monitoring and Control Systems, SEL-2431 Voltage Regulator Controls, and SEL-2411 Programmable Automation Controllers for motor-operated switch control.
 Including these devices provides a more capable system.

-SEL DNA systems implement pragmatic and effective cybersecurity measures that ensure access for authorized utility engineers while preventing unauthorized access, and fit into a larger NERC CIP compliant system.
+SEL DNA systems implement pragmatic and effective cybersecurity measures that ensure access for authorized utility engineers while preventing unauthorized access and that fit into a larger NERC CIP compliant system.